3. MATERIAL ACCOUNTING POLICY INFORMATION

 • the contractual terms of the instrument give rise on specified dates to cash flows that are solely payment of principal and interest on the principal amount outstanding.

-fair value of FVTOCI financial assets are recognised in other comprehensive income.
+Interest income is recognized in statement of profit and loss for FVTOCI debt instruments.
+Other changes in fair value of FVTOCI financial assets are recognized in other comprehensive income.
 When the investment is disposed of, the cumulative gain or loss previously accumulated in reserves is transferred to statement of profit and loss.

 Financial instruments measured at fair value through profit or loss (“FVTPL"):